Skip to Content

 Final Retouches

-Also, you might need to trim the ends a little bit to keep your hair looking healthy and avoid a brittle texture.
-When it is time to remove the bleach, thoroughly rinse your hair with lukewarm water for at least 5 to 10 minutes.
-You must then wash your hair with a neutralizing shampoo to completely stop the chemical oxidation process and restore your scalp’s pH balance.
-Follow up with a deep conditioning treatment before blow-drying.
+At the end of the service, sometimes I trim the ends slightly to keep the hair looking healthy and remove any brittle texture.
+When it is time to remove the bleach, the hair should be rinsed thoroughly with lukewarm water for at least 5 to 10 minutes.
+Then I follow with a neutralizing or gentle sulfate-free shampoo, depending on the product line, to help rinse away residual product and support the hair and scalp’s normal pH after processing.
+A deep conditioning treatment comes before blow-drying.

 How to Take Care of Hair After Going from Highlights to Full Blonde